 Residency vs sovereignty, precisely

 Data residency is a statement of physical fact: the bytes are stored on servers located in Australia.
-It's real and it matters for latency and for some localisation laws — but on its own it tells you nothing about who can legally reach the data.
+It's real and it matters for latency and for some localisation laws, but on its own it tells you nothing about who owns and governs the data.

-Data sovereignty is a statement about legal reach: which nation's laws and courts can compel the data to be produced.
-That is determined by the corporate ownership and jurisdiction of the provider, not by where a hard drive spins.
-A company incorporated in the United States is subject to US law everywhere it operates — including its Australian region.
+Data sovereignty is a statement about ownership and law: which country's laws govern the data.
+That is set by the corporate ownership and home jurisdiction of the provider, not by where a hard drive spins.
+A company incorporated in the United States is subject to US law everywhere it operates, including its Australian region.
+An Australian-owned company, running Australian-owned infrastructure, answers first and foremost to Australian law and Australian courts.

 Choosing an Australian region changes where your data rests.
-It does not change which government can reach it.
+It does not change who owns and governs it.
 Only the provider's ownership does that.

-The Clarifying Lawful Overseas Use of Data (CLOUD) Act, passed in the US in 2018, is explicit: it lets US authorities compel US-based technology companies to produce data in their "possession, custody, or control" — regardless of where in the world that data is stored.
-It was written precisely to reach data held offshore.
+A little background helps here.
+The Clarifying Lawful Overseas Use of Data (CLOUD) Act, passed in the US in 2018, provides that US-based technology companies can be required to produce data in their "possession, custody, or control", regardless of where in the world that data is stored.
+In plain terms, a US company's home-country law generally follows the data it holds.
+That is a neutral fact about how corporate jurisdiction works, not a reason to be anxious about the cloud.

 The Privacy Act 2024: the stakes went up